JonathanHalpern/chiswick-rehearsal-room/src/pages/contact/contact.md

 title: Contact Us
 headerImage: ../../../static/img/clarinet-music-score.jpg
 contactEmail: jonnyhalpern@gmail.com
-onEmailSendMessage: Thanks for getting in touch, we will get back to you soon
+onEmailSendMessage: 'Thanks for getting in touch, we will get back to you soon'
 ---

-Louise Kaye
+Feel free to email me directly or use the contact form below

 louisenaomikaye@gmail.com

-phone: 2344234